Safety standards for taxis

 All taxis that do unbooked work must upgrade their meters before 1 November 2018 when the new requirements come into effect.

 In the meantime, all taxis must still have a device that complies with the specifications set out in the Passenger Transport Regulation 2007.

 - the registration number of the taxi (e.g. T1234)

 - contact information for the authorised Taxi Service Provider

 - how a fare is calculated and if any additional charges apply, including cleaning fees

-Security camera systems
+Security camera systems specifications

-Duress Alarms and vehicle tracking systems for taxis in Sydney, Newcastle, Central Coast and Wollongong
+Duress alarms and vehicle tracking systems for taxis in Sydney, Newcastle, Central Coast and Wollongong

 Taxis doing unbooked work in Sydney and some parts of NSW must be fitted with a working duress alarm and vehicle tracking system that complies with new standards set by Transport for NSW.

 This new requirement applies only to taxis in the following Transport Districts: Metropolitan (Sydney), Newcastle and Wollongong, and the Central Coast local government area.